lsst-sitcom/sitcomtn-025/index.rst

 - Implementation of on-the-fly architecture requires Bokeh to be installed in all dev+RSP environments

    - Draft how to turn a notebook-based Bokeh "plot" into an app (see `Simon's draft <https://gist.github.com/SimonKrughoff/cc02f873a2a1518161d3f3a1839be4a5>`_)
    - Draft how to embed said App into LOVE
+   - Proof-of-concept of "press a button in the Camera Visualiation Tool" and get information from the callback in a Bokeh App

 - Derive a "Catcher CSC" Design.
-This design should.
+This design should include:

-  - "Catcher" CSC, with LOVE GUI(s?)
+  - An outline of the "Catcher" CSC, with a description of LOVE GUI(s) to support it (`Draft is currently being worked on as a google doc <https://docs.google.com/document/d/1mbmfqjebOuHIV8CwC7jFHcFKCRMtyBDHPXeGfBO1EPE/edit#>`_)
   - Work flow which includes an "easy" example of how to derive/calculate a property, then create+deploy and App, then send an alert to an observer
   - Appropriate repos and instructions

-Out of Scope but completely necessary is the addition of a butler interface to the camera visualization tool.
-Ideally, the Bokeh apps should also be available to people on the RSP?
+See `Other Findings and Recommendations`_ regarding commissioning needs that are Out-Of-Scope for this committee.

 Augmenting Current Functionality
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^